seffradev/ehd500/docs/paper/thesis.typ

       email: "hampus.avekvist@hey.com",
     ),
   ),
-  abstract: lorem(80),
+  abstract: [
+    This paper introduces the concept of Subscriber Identity Module (SIM) banks, User Equipment (UE) sinks and discuss a mediator of these.
+The thesis itself doesn't design the mediator but presents it as the end-goal of the work the thesis starts.

+    Communication between the banks and sinks are discussed where specifically forwarding of Application Protocol Data Units (APDU) is highlighted as an essential function to be implemented.

+    A prototype-based software engineering approach is employed in designing two devices based on Raspberry Pi, SIMtrace 2 and smart card reader hardware.
+The two devices implement a protocol for the forwarding of APDU packets.

+    A thorough discussion on future work is presented where experimentation and requirements elicitation is highlighted.
+As those parts have been conducted, it's suggested that a full system implementation is written.
+  ],
-  swedish_abstract: lorem(80),
+  swedish_abstract: [
+    Denna uppsats introducerar begreppen Subscriber Identity Module (SIM)-banker, User Equipment (UE)-mottagare och tar upp om en medlare av dessa.
+Tesen i sig gör ingen design av medlaren men presenterar den som slutmålet för arbetet tesen startar.

+    Kommunikation mellan bankerna och mottagarna är fördjupade inom där Application Protocol Data Unit (APDU)-vidaresändning lyfts som en väsentlig funktion.

+    Ett prototypbaserat tillvägagångssätt till mjukvaruutveckling
+    används för att designa två Raspberry Pi-, SIMtrace 2- och smart card-läsarbaserade enheter.
+Dessa enheter implementerar
+    ett protokoll för vidaresändning av APDU-paket.

+    En utförlig diskussion om framtida arbeten presenteras där experimentering och kravinsamling lyfts.
+När de delarna har utförts föreslås utförandet av en fullständig
+    systemimplementation.
+  ],
   keywords: [
-    5-10 words, separated by commas, describing the #linebreak() contents of the report
+    Telecommunications, requirements elicitation, coverage testing,
+    #linebreak() protocol design, PC/SC,
   ],
   swedish_keywords: [
-    Här skrivs 5-10 ord, åtskilda med kommatecken, som #linebreak() beskriver rapportens innehåll, ej ord från titeln ],
+    Telekommunikation, kravinsamling, täckningstestning,
+    #linebreak() protokolldesign, PC/SC,
+  ],
   preface: [
+    First, I'd like to thank my classmates whom never stumbled in their trust and belief that I'd make it to the other side of this thesis.

-    I'd like to thank Leissner Data AB for the opportunity to implement a novel technical system where much creativity had to be employed.
-    I would also like to thank them for the independence and trust to work in my own way, allowing a thorough attempt at utilizing the skills taught during the computer engineering program.
-I'm giving a specific thanks to Peter Fässberg for the depths of knowledge he provided during the design and discussions of the implementation.
+    Second, I'd like to thank Leissner Data AB for the opportunity to implement a novel technical system where much creativity had to be employed.
+I would also like to thank them for the independence and trust to work in my own way, allowing a thorough attempt at using the skills taught during the computer engineering program.
+I'm giving a specific thanks to Peter Fässberg for the depths of knowledge he provided during the design and discussions of the prototype.

-    TODO: Thank Hanna, Mikael and possibly others.

-    An anecdote to illustrate what this report addresses: imagine having a mobile phone in China, and another in Spain.
-Due to the geographical, political, and historical differences, it is not inconceivable that the mobile networks act differently.
-In a smaller scale, the same network operator in two different countries may support different functionality based on local laws and agreements with other operators.
-This means the same mobile device and SIM may have different behaviors based on location.
-This paper proposes (partly) a way to simplify location-dependent service testing.
+    And last, I'd like to thank Hanna Aknouche-Martinsson for her supervision.
+Without her, the project would be out of scope and never find its way to completion in time.
+She helped me in deciding what to keep, what to remove and what to change.

+    Trollhättan, May 2025
+    #linebreak()
+    Hampus Avekvist
     ],
   abbreviations: (
     (
-      short: "TEMP",
+      short: "2G",
-      long: "Temporary abbreviation",
+      long: "Second generation telecommunications technology",
     ),
+    (
+      short: "3G",
+      long: "Third generation telecommunications technology",
     ),
+    (
+      short: "4G",
+      long: "Fourth generation telecommunications technology",
+    ),
+    (
+      short: "5G",
+      long: "Fifth generation telecommunications technology",
+    ),
+    (
+      short: "SIM",
+      long: "Subscriber Identity Module",
+    ),
+    (
+      short: "USIM",
+      long: "Universal Subscriber Identity Module",
+    ),
+    (
+      short: "UE",
+      long: "User Equipment",
+    ),
+    (
+      short: "APDU",
+      long: "Application Protocol Data Unit",
+    ),
+    (
+      short: "PC/SC",
+      long: "Personal Computer/Smart Card",
+    ),
+    (
+      short: "ISP",
+      long: "Internet Service Provider",
+    ),
+    (
+      short: "PGW",
+      long: "Packet Delivery Network Gateway",
+    ),
+    (
+      short: "SMSC",
+      long: "Short Message Service Center",
+    ),
+    (
+      short: "HSS",
+      long: "Home Subscriber Service",
+    ),
+    (
+      short: "MVNE",
+      long: "Mobile Virtual Network Enabler",
+    ),
+    (
+      short: "MVNO",
+      long: "Mobile Virtual Network Operator",
+    ),
+    (
+      short: "IMSI",
+      long: "International Mobile Subscriber Identifier",
+    ),
+    (
+      short: "SPN",
+      long: "Service Provider Name",
+    ),
+    (
+      short: "PIN",
+      long: "Personal Identification Number",
+    ),
+    (
+      short: "ICCID",
+      long: "Integrated Circuit Card Identifier",
+    ),
+    (
+      short: "ATR",
+      long: "Answer To Reset",
+    ),
+    (
+      short: "ISO",
+      long: "International Organization for Standardization",
+    ),
+    (
+      short: "TCP",
+      long: "Transmission Control Protocol",
+    ),
+    (
+      short: "ATP",
+      long: "APDU and ATP Tunneling Protocol",
+    ),
+    (
+      short: "ICCID",
+      long: "Integrated Circuit Card Identifier",
+    ),
+    (
+      short: "TARA",
+      long: "Threat Assessment and Remediation Analysis",
+    ),
+  ),
 )

 = Introduction <sec:introduction>

-Communications technology is rapidly evolving.
-As telecom standards evolve, the networks grow complex.
-The complexity is affected by contracts with third-party telecom service providers, and geographical differences affecting mobile mast placement.
-Interoperability and standards' compliance is difficult.
-Subscribers to a telecom service provider expect the networks to be reliable, predictable, and fast.
-They also expect the services to be usable when travelling.

-Three important keys to ensure the three tenets reliability, consistency, and speed, is authentication, authorization, and accounting the subscriber's activity.
-Authentication is used to identify the subscriber.
-Authorization gives the subscriber access to the services they pay for.
-Accounting bookkeeps the subcriber's usage for billing and tracking data allowances.

-The Subscriber Identity Module (SIM) is a device that stores authentication keys and information used by the networks to identify and authorize use of telecom services.
-In nature of the information stored on these devices and the complexity of the networks, the same SIM in the same device moved to another physical location may provide alternate capabilities.

-Connectivity is essential for modern society.
-The ability to keep in touch, share knowledge and collaborate remotely is growing evermore important.
-A fundamental group of technologies and infrastructure enables these facets, all categorized within the telecommunications umbrella.
-Telecommunication businesses around the world compete to provide the best service, while assisting one another to enable a greater reach.
+Connectivity is the backbone for modern society.
+The ability to keep in touch, share knowledge and collaborate remotely is growing more important.
+A group of technologies and infrastructure enables these facets, all under the telecommunications umbrella.

 For a user of these technologies and infrastructure, identification is required to ascertain the authenticity and capabilities that should be provided.
-This is provided through a Subscriber Identity Module (SIM) @etsi-ts-131-102, a type of smart card
-@etsi-ts-102-221, that stores encryption keys and application files utilized to verify the subscriber in the telecommunications network.
+This is provided through a Subscriber Identity Module (SIM) @etsi-ts-131-102, a smart card @etsi-ts-102-221, that stores encryption keys and application files used to verify the subscriber in the telecommunications network.
 These SIM may have varying support when roaming or if a device is 4G- or 5G-enabled.

-Utilities for testing, configuration and manipulation of SIM:s serve a purpose in regard to varying support of SIM configurations in different telecommunication networks.
-The utilities shall allow user equipment (UE) in arbitrary locations.
-A bank of SIM in an easily (though not unauthorized) accessible office space that enables hot-swapping of an SIM connected to different UE best be a part of the aforementioned utilities.

-The goal of this work is to develop said utilities that provide an SIM bank, user equipment connectivity and a mediation service.
-The mediation service enables pairing of SIM-to-UE with a logical hot-swapping facility, rendering physical access to the SIM bank only occasionally required rather than consistently.
+The goal of this work is to develop a prototype for a set of tools that include an SIM bank and a user equipment (UE) sink, and inspire requirements for a mediation service.

-The report starts off by introducing previous work in this sector, formally introducing the problem and then provides necessary theory and background information.
-The second chapter delves into the methodology used in the design and implementation, alongside how decisions were made and what material that was utilized.
-It also shows the information collection process for relevant technical specifications studied, used for the theory and background sections in this chapter and the same information that guides the implementation.

-The third chapter addresses the results with a complete description of the implementation alongside diagrams, measurement results from the benchmarks and functionality tests described in
-@sec:experimentation.
-In the fourth chapter, an analysis based on the implementation is performed, addressing what could've been done differently and how the tools, structure, and method aided in the solution for the problem at hand.
-Ethical considerations are provided and in the fifth chapter conclusions are drawn.
+First, the report recounts previous work, introduces the problem and then provides relevant theory and background.
+Second, the research methodology and materials used is introduced.
+Third is the results showing prototype implementation and the conducted security analysis.
+Fourth, an analysis based on the results with discussion is given and last, conclusions are drawn.

 == Background <sec:background>